insolar/observer/README.md

    Wait for a while for it to sync with the trusted HMN.

-   **Tip:** initial synching can take up to 20 hours as Insolar Platform has a lot of data.
+   **Tip:** initial synching can take various time depending on your hardware and network properties.
+An approximate time is 18 hours on a quad core CPU 3.5GHz, SATA SSD, 4GB DDR3 RAM on a 10Mbps connection with averagely 50ms network latency, and default Node configuration parameters.

 ### Configure and deploy the Node API